reduxjs/redux/docs/api/applyMiddleware.md

 import { connect } from 'react-redux';
 import { Component } from 'react';

-class SandwhichShop extends Component {
+class SandwichShop extends Component {
   componentDidMount() {
     this.props.dispatch(
       makeASandwichWithSecretSauce(this.props.forPerson)